abroroo/til/Algorithm Patterns/Monotonic Stack.md

 ```

 ### Monotonically Decreasing Stack
-Conversely, a Monotonically Decreasing Stack is a stack where elements are arranged in a descending order from the bottom to the top.
+This stack maintains elements in descending order from bottom to top.

+#### Explained
 When a new element arrives, if it's larger than the element on the top, we keep popping the elements from the stack until we find an element that's larger than or equal to the new element, or the stack is empty.
 This ensures that the stack always maintains a decreasing order.